Ever since I was a child, I have been obsessed with wanting to visit Norway one day.

 However what made up for my fear was the incredible views of the frozen waterfall next to the bridge!

 It’s only visible from the bridge, and I imagine seeing it is one of the best things to do in Norway in summer, when it’s actually flowing!

 If you are feeling particularly daring, you can actually do a bungee jump from the bridge!

 It turns out that the Lofoten islands are one of the most popular regions to visit in Norway, and it’s not hard to see why.

-Connected by a dozen or more awesome bridges, the drive all the way to Å, at the very end is breathtaking.
+Connected by a dozen or more awesome bridges, the drive all the way to the town of Å, at the very end is breathtaking.

 Many people actually choose to get a ferry to Reine, which is easily one of the nicest places to visit in the Lofoten Islands.

 For more information on why you should visit, check out Cazzy’s complete guide to the Lofoten Islands.